 The same goes for you and your pull-ups.

 Your body needs rest and recovery.
-If your muscles are still sore and you have a workout planned, you may want to postpone the training of the sore muscles until you feel recovered.
-I’m not giving you permission to slack off, I’m reminding you that an important part of your training is allowing your body to recover fully.
-You need to listen and know when you’re just slacking off and when you really need an extra day to recover.
-Maybe you’ll do a HIIT (high intensity interval training) workout or a workout finisher, something different than strictly strength work and pull-ups.
+If your muscles are still sore and you have a workout planned, you may want to postpone the training of the aching muscles until you feel recovered.
+I’m not permitting you to slack off; I’m reminding you that an essential part of your training allows your body to recover fully.
+You need to listen and know when you’re slacking off and need an extra day to recover.
+You may do a HIIT (high-intensity interval training) workout or a workout finisher, something different from strictly strength work and pull-ups.

-The pull-up is clearly one of the most impressive body weight movements that can be done.
-With proper training and a mind towards injury prevention, you’ll be more likely to succeed at increasing your pull-up power and not your aches and pains.
+The pull-up is one of the most impressive bodyweight movements that can be done.
+With proper training and a mind toward injury prevention, you’ll be more likely to increase your pull-up power and not your aches and pains.
 You can check out Shawna’s pull-up program here.

 About Shawna Kaminski

-Shawna Kaminski is in her late 40′s but she can kick most 20 year old’s butts when it comes to pull-ups, push-ups and human flag.
-In order to help people improve their pull-ups, she put together a program that helps improve your pull-up, gets you to perform your first pull-up and improve your push-up.
+Shawna Kaminski is in her late 40′s, but she can kick most 20 years old’s butts when it comes to pull-ups, push-ups, and human flags.
+To help people improve their pull-ups, she put together a program that helps strengthen your pull-up, gets you to perform your first pull-up, and reinforces your push-up.
 You can check out her Challenge Workouts here.